francistor/yaas/doc/readme.md

 DiameterMessage.request(applicationName : String, commandName: String)
 ```

-The Diameter message may be used to generate a derived one
+The Diameter message may be used to generate a derived one with the following methods:

-- `copy` generates another message with the same attributes and AVP, but different E2EId and HopByHopId
+* `copy` generates another message with the same attributes and AVP, but different E2EId and HopByHopId
-- `proxy` generates another message with the same attributes and AVP, but removing all AVP related to
+* `proxy` generates another message with the same attributes and AVP, but removing all AVP related to
 routing (Destination Host and Realm), and adding new routing attributes defining the origin (Origin Host
 and Realm)
-- `answer` generates another message with the required attributes to be signaled as an answer to the
+* `answer` generates another message with the required attributes to be signaled as an answer to the
 original one, that is, same applicationId, commandCode, Ids but with the "isRequest" to false flag.

 There is one DiameterAVP parametrized class for each type of Diameter AVP.
 They can be created the hard